ashaker-2/Platform/Requiremets/Design/Application/FanControl.md

  * @param actuatorId The unique ID of the fan to control.
  * @param speed_percent For PWM fans: desired speed in percentage (0-100).
  * For relay fans: interpreted as ON (if > 0) or OFF (if 0).
- * @return APP_OK on successful command update, APP_ERROR if the actuatorId is invalid
+ * @return E_OK on successful command update, E_NOK if the actuatorId is invalid
  * or the speed_percent is out of range.
  */
 APP_Status_t FanCtrl_SetSpeed(uint32_t actuatorId, uint8_t speed_percent);